 What’s standing in their way?

 What’s the major source of conflict in their life?
 Does it come from without or within?

 What lessons or themes do I want my readers to come away with?

-Your dramatic question will always be some variation of “Will my hero or heroes find what they’re looking for?”
-The key is to identify who the central character is (the hero) and what ultimate objective will guide their actions from beginning to end.
+These questions will always be some variation of “Will my hero or heroes find what they’re looking for?”
+These questions are deceptively simple, but essential in finding the driving force of your narrative.
+The key is to identify who the central character is (the hero) and what ultimate objective will guide their actions through the arc of the plot.

 How do you know if you’ve found the right major dramatic question?

-You’ll know that you’ve chosen the right dramatic question for your story when the journey your characters take to answer that question parallels the story’s entire plot.
+You’ll know that you’ve found the big dramatic question when the journey your protagonist takes to answer that question parallels the entire plot.

 For example: imagine you’ve written a novel about a woman who’s just come out of a toxic, long-term relationship, and you’ve decided your dramatic question is, “Will Sandra Lonleyhart ever find love again?”